The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 Illustrations

-A comprehensive suite of illustrations and icons are available for use by all Leukaemia Foundation staff in our Resource Library (staff login required).
+A comprehensive suite of illustrations and icons are available for use by all Leukaemia Foundation staff in our resource library (staff login required).

 People